 Boxed in by heavy cavalry to the front, mounted archers on both flanks, and even fresh foes to her rear, Edith's Lotharin army had truly been trapped like a caged animal, just waiting to be butchered.

-The Trinitian saint halted as she felt the warmth of tears rolling down her cheeks.
+The Crusader Saint halted as she felt the warmth of tears rolling down her cheeks.
 The numbing pain that stretched across her bruised body was nothing compared to the disappointment of her failure, the desolation of defeat, and the desperation of a hopeless struggle as the Lord seemed to turn his eyes away.

 What possible hope could a mere daughter of the Holy Father have as the darkness closed in from all around?

-Edith stared towards the heavens as Durendal's hallowed song immersed her soul.
+Edith stared towards the heavens as Durandal's hallowed song immersed her soul.
 She eyed the golden cross that continued to shed light across the devastated battlefield.

 It represented everything that was pure and holy, everything that she struggled and fought for.